The Astrometric Resoeccentric Degeneracy: Eccentric Single Planets Mimic 2:1 Resonant Planet Pairs in Astrometry: The Resoeccentric Degeneracy

 where $M_{p,k}$ is the planet mass, $a_k$ is the orbital semi-major axis, $M_\star$ is the stellar mass, and $d$ is the distance from the observer to the system.
 Using Kepler's third law, the ratio of the two astrometric amplitudes is

 Combining equations~(\ref{eq:eeff}) and (\ref{eq:ratio_period_mass}) gives

-Equation~(\ref{eq:eeff_general}) shows that the apparent eccentricity of a single-planet astrometric fit is not set solely by the inner planet's mass relative to the outer planet, but also by the geometric lever arm provided by the period (and therefore semi-major axis) ratio.
+Equation~(\ref{eq:eeff_general}) shows that the apparent eccentricity of a single planet astrometric fit is not set solely by the inner planet's mass relative to the outer planet, but also by the geometric lever arm provided by the period (and therefore semi-major axis) ratio.
 For a strict 2:1 configuration with $P_2 = P_1/2$, we have

 For instance, in this exact 2:1 case, an apparent eccentricity of $e_{\rm eff} = 0.30$ corresponds to $M_{p,2}/M_{p,1} \approx 0.24$, meaning that an inner planet with only one quarter of the mass of the outer planet can mimic the harmonic signature of a single planet with $e \approx 0.3$.
 Thus, the astrometric resoeccentric degeneracy maps cleanly into a mass-period relation, providing a physically intuitive explanation of how an apparently eccentric orbit can arise from two circular, phase-aligned planets in resonance.
+As eccentricity will always be less than unity, in order for two planets to mimic a single eccentric planet their mass ratio must be less than $\sim$0.79 with the inner planet having the smaller mass of the two planets.